Visiting the Alhambra in Granada is a very special experience.

 6. Arrive at the Nasrid Palaces before your allocated time slot

 You will only be admitted to the Nasrid Palaces at the time indicated on your ticket.
-If you are late then that’s tough luck.
+If you are late that’s tough luck.

 The queues at the Alhambra can be epic, particularly in the peak season.
 To be on the safe side, arrive at the entrance to the Nasrid Palaces around 20 minutes before the time indicated on your ticket.